arcus/education_modules/sql_joins_demystified/sql_joins_demystified.md

 Do you have subject identifiers or student id numbers in two different tables?
 This shared information can be used to connect (join) data from these tables, based on the identifier being equal.

 For example, if the subject id matches, a row from table A and a row from table B will be joined.
 If the subject id doesn't match, these rows won't be joined.
-Maybe we're trying to line up lung cancer occurrence and smoking exposure in the same row:
+Maybe we're trying to match lung cancer occurrence and smoking exposure in the same row:

 **disease**